Elsie Carlisle

-Elizabeth 'Elsie' Carlisle (28 January 1896 – 5 September 1977) was a popular English female singer both before and during the British dance band era of the 1920s and 1930s, nicknamed "Radio Sweetheart Number One"; according to AllMusic, she was "beyond a doubt the most popular radio performer in England in the '30s."
+Elizabeth 'Elsie' Carlisle (28 January 1896 – 5 September 1977) was an English female singer both before and during the British dance band era of the 1920s and 1930s, nicknamed "Radio Sweetheart Number One"; according to AllMusic, she was "beyond a doubt the most popular radio performer in England in the '30s."
 Carlisle has also been described as "British radio's first woman crooner".
 She was prolific in the recording studio, and cut over 300 sides between 1926 and 1942.

 Early life

 Elsie was born in Manchester to parents James Carlisle and Mary Ellen Carlisle (née Cottingham).
 As a child, Elsie's mother paid for her to have singing lessons.
 At the age of nine, she was appearing on stage in her native Manchester and nearby Cheshire.
 A 1912 review of a performance in Bedminster, Bristol, described Carlisle as a "lively comedienne and graceful dancer."

 Singing career

 Carlisle's earliest known recording was a test for the Gramophone Company, made in Hayes, Middlesex, in 1918.
 However, it was not until 1926 that she made her first commercially released recordings.
 On her earliest sessions, she was accompanied by Carroll Gibbons on piano, and began recording vocals for dance bands in 1929; she sang with several of the biggest dance bands of the era, including the famous Ambrose orchestra.
 Carlisle was also backed by Ambrose when she performed solo, and duetted with Sam Browne, being hailed as one of the band's best singers.

 Carlisle's performance of "Home, James, and Don't Spare the Horses" with the Ambrose orchestra might have helped to popularise this phrase.
 Her other most well-known song may be "A Nightingale Sang in Berkeley Square".
 However, Carlisle's greatest claim to fame is that Cole Porter personally requested her to introduce his composition "What is This Thing Called Love?", which became a jazz standard.

 She made a number of appearances in film shorts and on television in the 1930s.
 Two Pathé films are available on YouTube: a 1931 short with her singing "Alone and Afraid" and "My Canary Has Circles Under His Eyes", and an entire reel of Radio Parade (1933).

 She recorded very little after the beginning of the Second World War, with her final session taking place in January 1942.
 Carlisle continued to make broadcasts until 1945, and she retired from the entertainment industry in the early 1950s.
 Amongst her last appearances was performing in variety at the Windsor Theatre in Bearwood, near Birmingham, in October 1951.
 A reviewer noted that she was "as charming and pleasing as ever."
 The following month, she was billed in These Radio Times, a "history of Everyman's entertainment" on the BBC Light Programme.